Adam Elliot: Career

+Personal life

+Elliot is gay and thanked his boyfriend, who he was still involved with as of 2016, in his acceptance speech upon winning an Academy Award for Best Animated Short for Harvie Krumpet, becoming the first LGBT+ winner in that category.

+Elliot owns two pet Pugs which serve as the inspiration for his book, The A - Z of Unfortunate Dogs.

+Elliot has cited My Life as a Dog, The Elephant Man, Nuts in May, and Alice as his favourite films.

 Recognition and awards

 Elliot is a voting member of the Academy of Motion Picture Arts and Sciences, and in 1999 was awarded The Young Achiever of the Year for Victoria.

 He received an Academy Award nomination for Memoir Of A Snail and a win for Harvie Krumpet.

-Filmography
+Films

 Uncle (1996)

 Made in 1996, Elliot's first short film was created at the Victorian College of the Arts under the tutelage of Sarah Watt, Robert Stephenson and Ann Shenfield.
 With a running time of six minutes Uncle won numerous international awards including an Australian Film Institute Award for Best Australian Animated Short.

 The film was shot with a 16mm Bolex camera using completely traditional stopmotion techniques, and edited on a Steenbeck, a now obsolete linear editing system.
 These traditional techniques taught Elliot a craft that would influence his later works and provide a strong respect for handcrafted films.
 To date he refuses to apply any digital effects to his films despite economic and aesthetic pressures.
 The budget for Uncle was approximately A$4000.
 Uncle is semi-biographical, about an anonymous uncle narrated by an anonymous nephew, voiced by William McInnes.
 Extremely static and minimalist, the story is driven by the narration and is a balance between comedy and tragedy, humour and pathos.
 Using strong archetypes, the story has a timeless and universal feel.
 To date, the film is still popular at Film Festivals (often as part of a retrospective on Elliot).

 In interviews he has cited the popular adage, that "I never let the truth get in the way of a good story."